 How to Train a Dog to Go Potty on Command

-Why Train Your Dog To Potty on Command?
+Why Train Your Dog to Go Potty on Command?

-Training a dog to go potty on command can turn out very helpful in various circumstances.
-For instance, many dog owners may find it helpful during the winter when minutes may feel like hours awaiting for Fido do his business!
-And what about the summer when you're under the scorching heat and you're giving blood donations to pesky mosquitoes?
-Another great circumstance, may be when traveling.
-It is a known fact that dogs do not generalize well, therefore a dog who tends to go potty on the grass, may have a hard time going potty on gravel, or a dog used to potty off-leash may have trouble going potty when on leash.
-Stopping for a potty break during travel with a dog who does not want to do its business, may put a significant dent on your travel projects wasting precious time.
+Training a dog to go potty on command can be very helpful in many circumstances.
+For instance, many dog owners may find it helpful during the winter when frozen minutes may feel like hours awaiting for Fido do his business!
+And what about in summer when you're enduring scorching heat, giving blood donations to pesky mosquitoes?
+Or when traveling, when it's time to leave but your dog needs to go?
+Dogs do not generalize well, which means a dog who is used to going potty on the grass may have a hard time going potty on gravel, or a dog used to potty off-leash may have trouble going potty when on leash.
+Stopping a journey for a potty break with a dog who does not want to do its business may put a significant dent in your travel plans.

 Helpful Command for Potty Training Purposes